 A layer of ice could develop on the indoor coils, which trickles onto the floor as it defrosts.
 If you see this, turn off your air conditioner without delay to avoid zapping the compressor.
 The evaporator coil might freeze because of reduced airflow.
 To prevent this, install a new filter before it becomes dirty.
 If that doesn’t repair the trouble, the refrigerant is probably low or other service is needed.
 You’ll need a pro HVAC technician like one from Calverley Service Experts to check the charge and fix any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 Regardless of why your AC is leaking water, Calverley Service Experts can solve the issue.
 We’ll examine and service your air conditioner, getting it back to operating again without delay.

-Our technicians are highly trained, skilled and NATE-certified to ensure a job well done.
+Our technicians are highly trained, skilled and ACE-certified to ensure a job well done.
 We have full confidence in our work—in fact, we support everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even suggest a stress-free membership plan.
 This could help you find AC issues ahead of time so you can stop impending repairs while keeping your residence comfier.